Lauren Dascalo Highlights Sideboob & Booty In Plunging Nude Bathing Suit

-Lauren Dascalo spent a day by the pool as she showed off plenty of skin in a recent Instagram upload on Monday.
-The model promoted Bang Energy drinks
+Lauren Dascalo spent a day by the pool as she showed off plenty of skin in a recent Instagram upload on Monday where she promoted Bang energy drinks.

 Lauren looked smoking hot in a plunging nude bathing suit that fit snugly in all the right places.
 The garment featured thin straps that showcased her toned arms and shoulders, as well as a deep neckline that exposed her abundant cleavage.

 The swimwear also allowed fans to get a peek at her sideboob as it hugged her slim midsection tightly.
-The suit boasted a daring cut on the sides that showed off her curvy hips, and gave fans a peek at her flat tummy.
-The thong bottoms flaunted her round booty and long, lean legs as well.
+The suit boasted a daring cut on the sides that showed off her curvy hips and gave fans a peek at her flat tummy.
+The thong bottoms let her flaunt her round booty and long, lean legs as well.

 In the video, Lauren accessorized the style with a chain around her neck and a bracelet on her wrist.
-She is seen hanging by the swimming pool as she strutted her stuff for the camera.
+She was seen hanging by the swimming pool as she strutted her stuff for the camera.

-The model posed in an array of positions as she sat on her knees with her pert posterior pushed out and her back arched, as she flipped her hair around as she showcased her backside.
+The model posed in an array of positions as she sat on her knees with her pert posterior pushed out and her back arched as she flipped her hair around and showcased her backside.

+Her long blond hair was parted down the middle.
+The locks were styled in loose strands that curled at the ends and fell down her back.
+They also tumbled over both of her shoulders.

 In the background of the clip, a sunlight sky could be seen.
 Some green foliage and white lounge chairs were also visible behind her.